 Document the patient's height in this data item.
-This data item is required if available for cases diagnosed January 1, 2011 and forward.
+This data item is required if available by the CCR (if the information is obtainable for abstracting, it is required) for cases diagnosed January 1, 2011 and forward.

 - Different tumors for the same patient may have different values. - The patient's height should be collected from source records once for each cancer. - Height should be taken from the Nursing Interview Guide, Flow Chart, or Vital Stats section from the patient's reporting facility medical record or physician office record. - The height entered should be that listed at or around the time of diagnosis. - If no height was listed on the date of diagnosis, please use the height recorded on the date closest to the date of diagnosis and before treatment was started. - Entered as 2-digit number and measured in inches (note that 1 foot=12 inches).